 Chris Kresser: The little funny story I have about this and that Elanne never lets me forget — Elanne is my wife, by the way — I tried to quit my blog several times early on because it was a ton of work and I was busy building a practice.
 We had just had a baby, Sylvie.
 I was taking care of my body through exercise and doing everything else I needed to do, and the added time and energy that I was putting into my blog sometimes just felt like a little bit too much, and I initially didn’t really know if I would get anything back in return for doing that other than the joy of helping people, which is, of course, really valuable.
 But each time where I would start to waffle like that and think out loud about giving it up, Elanne would always just kind of metaphorically slap me upside the head and say, “No. You keep going.
 You keep doing this.
 This is the most important thing that you’re doing.”

 That’s why I’ve asked Keith to include his course, which is called Evergreen Audience, as part of the pre-course for my training program.
-Some of you might not be familiar with all this lingo, but as part of the full ADAPT Framework Level One Course, which lasts a year, we created a pre-course that lasts about eight weeks, which has a bunch of content that’s basically designed to help students succeed and get even more out of the full course.
+Some of you might not be familiar with all this lingo, but for the first students enrolled in the ADAPT Practitioner Training Program, which lasts a year, we created a pre-course that lasts about eight weeks, which has a bunch of content that’s basically designed to help students succeed and get even more out of the full course.
 One of the elements of that pre-course is called Evergreen Audience.
 This is something that Keith has put together, and it’s the second most important thing, I think, that a practitioner can be doing right now to start doing intentionally what I did by happy accident.

 So, Keith, why don’t you tell us a little bit more about how your course helps folks to do this.